Water softening: Reverse osmosis

 Reverse osmosis uses an applied pressure gradient across a semipermeable membrane to overcome osmotic pressure and remove water molecules from the solution with hardness ions.
 The membrane has pores large enough to admit water molecules for passage; hardness ions such as Ca^{2+} and Mg^{2+} will not fit through the pores.
 The resulting soft water supply is free of hardness ions without any other ions being added.
 Membranes are a type of water filter requiring regular cleaning or replacement maintenance.

 Nanofiltration

 Nanofiltration is a process similar to reverse osmosis in that it involves the use of a semipermeable membrane, though the filter membrane is distinct in that its pores are ≤ 10 nanometers in diameter.
 The process is often used in conjunction with reverse osmosis filtration, as nanofiltration on its own is not as effective and more expensive than chemical water treatment methods.

 Physical water treatment

 Removing or replacing minerals in hard water is called water softening.
 An alternative water treatment is called water conditioning, in which minerals remain in the water, but are altered so they do not form scale.
 Although the United States has standards for measuring the minerals in water, it does not have standards for measuring scale forming ability of water.
 Instead, US researchers use the German DVGW-W512 protocol.

-Rain water contains dissolved carbon dioxide taken from the atmosphere.
-Some of the dissolved carbon dioxide reacts with the water to form carbonic acid, which remains in solution.
-Minerals containing calcium and magnesium form soluble bicarbonates when exposed to carbonic acid.
-Water containing these minerals is known as "hard water".

-When hard water is heated in a plumbing system, carbon dioxide goes out of solution, and bicarbonates become carbonates, which are much less soluble.
-The carbonates bind to plumbing surfaces providing seed crystals for further crystal growth, which build up as hard scale.